michaelklishin/langohr/README.md

 ## This is a Work In Progress

-Langohr is very much a work in progress and without most of key AMQP operations being supported, proper test suite and documentation guides, there is nothing to see here, really.
+Langohr is very much a work in progress and until tutorials and documentation guides are written, there is nothing to see here, really.